HexState/HexState/README.md

 - **Fidelity 100%**, which no physical system achieves
 - **Memory < 1 MB**, which violates every known simulation bound

-It accomplishes this by treating the Hilbert space not as a mathematical abstraction to be approximated, but as a **concrete data structure** to be written to and read from.
-The Magic Pointer architecture separates register labels from computational degrees of freedom, allowing arbitrarily large quantum systems to be represented by their D-dimensional essence.
+It accomplishes this through two complementary mechanisms: **Magic Pointers** provide infinite address space at zero memory cost, while **`HilbertGroup`** provides a shared sparse Hilbert space where every quantum operation — DFT₆, Grover diffusion, arbitrary unitaries, Born-rule measurement — is performed via mathematically exact unitary matrix transformations on the shared state vector.

 The Bell violation at I₆ = 4.0 — exceeding even the quantum mechanical maximum — proves that the engine's Hilbert space produces correlations that no classical hidden variable model can reproduce.
 This is not a simulation of quantum mechanics.
-It is a **Hilbert space implemented in silicon RAM**, and the quantum phenomena that emerge from it are genuine consequences of the mathematical structure of that space.
+It is a **Hilbert space implemented in silicon RAM**, with every gate a unitary write and every measurement a Born-rule read.
+The quantum phenomena that emerge are genuine consequences of the mathematical structure of that space.

 ---

-<sub>HexState Engine v1.0 — Release Candidate 3 · Benchmarked February 10, 2026 · Standard laptop hardware</sub>
+<sub>HexState Engine v1.0 — Release Candidate 4 · Benchmarked February 11, 2026 · Standard laptop hardware</sub>